 - At mealtime, sprinkle two tablespoons of brown-rice powder over a cup of boiling water and shake until thick and creamy.
 Serve hot.

 - If you want, cook this stomach-filling favourite with suction or formula instead of water for extra nutrition.

 - As the child gets older, you need to introduce hard food.
 So mix food or refine it in the right way to make your baby food.

 Place the ids on the sugar bowl and salt shaker.
 It is always best to feed the kids straight.
-Adding flavor means babies are just developing, their sweet teeth haven’t work yet, and they still don’t have the test about salt.
+Adding flavour means babies are just developing, their sweet teeth haven’t work yet, and they still don’t have the test about salt.
 So when you are cooking for the whole family, remove your baby portion before adding these extras.

 Baby food with healthy tests and spices is necessary for your baby.
 For example, cinnamon adds extra pizza to a high chair like sweet potatoes, carrots, fruit, and other dishes.

 Use single-serving containers or ice cube trays for easy-to-serve and store in the fridge for up to 4 days.
 The open fridge keeps food on the table for an hour.
 Then serve your stored baby food by mixing at the right temperature.

 Always wash your hands with soap and water before feeding the baby; if you touch raw meat, fish, or eggs (which consume all bacteria), rewash your hands.
 Make sure containers and work surfaces are clean.
 You should not keep food at room temperature for more than an hour – warm well before serving.

 Ensure all juices, milk, cheese, and other items you need to pasteurize (never give “raw”).
 Raw food can not prevent bacterial infections.
 When serving tasting food, use a fresh spoon to taste or wash the spoon while tasting.

 Remove peat, seeds, and peel from certain fruits and vegetables.
 You need to remove fruit seeds and peats, such as apples, peaches, and be more sociable.
 Bananas and kiwis, you need to peel before putting them into the food processor for baby food.